 Popular invoicing services allow for a limited amount of customizations, e.g. custom subdomains, upload a logo and if you are lucky you can change the color scheme.
 Email notifications will be sent from their servers and their from addresses.

-These days, you also want to ensure your customer data is controlled by you, and not being shared with 3rd party services.
+These days, you also want to ensure your customer data is controlled by you, and not be shared with 3rd party services.
 Bringing Sprout Invoices into your own company website/server sets will help you solve these problems and more.

 All Sprout Invoice templates are customizable, just add a new template to your WP theme directory and start coding and/or styling via CSS.
 For developers and site owners wanting more control, Sprout Invoices offers hundreds of WordPress hooks and filters to customize your system however you wish.